robacarp/file_signature/README.md

 ## Details

 This gem infers based on widespread programming conventions for data file formats.
+It is tested on MRI 1.9.3.
+If you test it and find it working on other rubies please share your success.

 These magic numbers are by convention and we are using this guide: http://www.astro.keele.ac.uk/oldusers/rno/Computing/File_magic.html